keithmburu/courses/2020-compling/labs/lab1.md

 Write the following Python program.
 If you do not finish during the lab time, complete it as a homework assignment.
 This lab is worth 5 points.
 You may find the code in [lab1.py](code/lab1.py) to be useful.

 1. Draw the probabilistic finite state machine represented by the following probabilities.
-For this lab, you may simply draw it and take a photo, but you may want to use this as an opportunity to learn to easily create graphs with [Mermaid](https://support.typora.io/Draw-Diagrams-With-Markdown/), which is integrated into Typora, or some other tool to generate graphs, such as GraphViz.
+For this lab, you may simply draw it and take a photo, but you may want to use this as an opportunity to learn to easily create graphs with [Mermaid](https://support.typora.io/Draw-Diagrams-With-Markdown/), which is integrated into Typora, or some other tool, to generate graphs, such as GraphViz.

 - The first letter is always "I".